Plug-in electric vehicles in China: Government policies and incentives

+Policy support for electric vehicles in China includes both government procurement and efforts to stimulate the private market for EVs.

 The Chinese government adopted in 2009 a plan to leapfrog current automotive technology, and seize the growing new energy vehicle (NEV) market to become of the world leaders in manufacturing of all-electric and hybrid vehicles.
 The government's political support for the adoption of electric vehicles has four goals, to create a world-leading industry that would produce jobs and exports; energy security to reduce its oil dependence which comes from the Middle East; to reduce urban air pollution; and to reduce its carbon emissions.
 However, a study by McKinsey & Company found that even though local air pollution would be reduced by replacing a gasoline car with a similar-size electric car, it would reduce greenhouse gas emissions by only 19%, as China uses coal for 75% of its electricity production.
 The Chinese government uses the term new energy vehicles (NEVs) to designate plug-in electric vehicles, and only pure electric vehicles and plug-in hybrid electric vehicles are subject to purchase incentives.
 Initially, conventional hybrids were also included.

 On June 1, 2010, the Chinese government announced a trial program to provide incentives for new energy vehicles of up to 60,000 yuan (~ in June 2011) for private purchase of new battery electric vehicles and 50,000 yuan (~ in June 2011) for plug-in hybrids in five cities.
 The cities participating in the pilot program are Shanghai, Shenzhen, Hangzhou, Hefei and Changchun.
 The subsidies are paid directly to automakers rather than consumers, but the government expects that vehicle prices will be reduced accordingly.
 The amount of the subsidy will be reduced once 50,000 units are sold.
 Electricity utilities have been ordered to set up electric car charging stations in Beijing, Shanghai and Tianjin.
 The government set the goal to raise the country's annual production capacity to 500,000 plug-in hybrid or all-electric cars and buses by the end of 2011, up from 2,100 in 2008.